 AI chatbots are also multilingual.
 Instant translations, like Userlike’s live translations feature, helps you capture customers worldwide — or right in your backyard.
 As an American living in Germany, I appreciate when I can switch a website to English.
 Bonus points if I can speak with customer service or a chatbot in English.

 I’m sure there are many others like me, or those who are convinced by your solution but are in another country and hesitant to start a conversation with your business.
 Offering a chatbot in multiple languages helps boost your reach through messaging.

 Pair AI with live chat to steer great customer experiences

 AI sounds great, looks great, and IS great, but may seem out of reach for many businesses.

-Major companies such as BMW and Hermes are taking advantage of automation through Userlike to serve more customers and reduce response times.
+Major industries such as energy and manufacturing are taking advantage of automation through Userlike to serve more customers and reduce response times.

 By combining it with live chat, you ensure that you’re using your agents’ time wisely on leads while your chatbot takes care of the routine stuff.